-When looking for an eye cream, the safest option is to choose something that’s free from fragrance, as scented products can cause irritation or allergic reactions around the delicate eye area.
+When looking for a food match, the safest option is to choose something that’s free from fragrance, as scented products can cause irritation or allergic reactions around the delicate eye area.

 Ingredients such as Hyaluronic acid and ceramides are ideal for eye formulations, as they moisturise your skin by trapping water, helping to plump up and temporarily “fill-in” wrinkled areas.

 So is Vitamin C, as it has the power to brighten your under eyes, fade dark spots, even out your skin tone, and make you look significantly more awake.